Goh Keng Swee: Defence Science Organisation (DSO)

-Cultural, sports and recreational
+Cultural, sports and recreation

 Goh was also responsible for projects that sought to improve Singaporeans' cultural and leisure life, such as the Jurong Bird Park, Singapore Zoo and the Singapore Symphony Orchestra.

 He backed the construction of the Kreta Ayer People's Theatre in his constituency as a venue for Chinese opera performances.
 In 1968, Goh encouraged the establishment of the Institute of Southeast Asian Studies.

 Goh was also instrumental in introducing rugby in the Singapore Armed Forces and later in schools.
 In recognition of his role in promoting the sport, the Schools "C" Division Cup is named after him.

 Impressed by an oceanarium in the Bahamas, he contacted the Sentosa Development Corporation and persuaded them to build an oceanarium in Singapore.
 Underwater World opened in 1991.

 Personal life

 In 1986, Goh divorced his first wife Alice.
 In 1991, he remarried his former Ministry of Education colleague Phua Swee Liang.

 Goh suffered his first stroke in 1999, and a subsequent one in 2000 which affected the vision in his right eye.
-According to Goh's daughter-in-law Tan Siok Sun, the medical condition caused him to be withdrawn and became introverted.
+According to Goh's daughter-in-law Tan Siok Sun, the medical condition caused him to become withdrawn and introverted.
 In July 2007, Tan published a biography titled Goh Keng Swee: A Portrait.
 Goh's second wife issued a statement claiming that Goh had not been consulted on the book and had indicated to her that he did not want any book to be written about him.
 "Therefore, the publication of this book is contrary to his wishes, and is a show of disregard and utmost disrespect to him."
 In an interview with The Straits Times, Tan said she did not start the dispute between Mrs. Goh and herself, nor did she wish to prolong it.

-After retirement from politics, Goh continued to be active in public life, serving as Deputy Chairman of GIC between 1981 and 1994, Economic Adviser to the State Council of the People's Republic of China on Coastal Development and Adviser on Tourism in 1985, Deputy Chairman of the Monetary Authority of Singapore between 1985 and 1992, Chairman of the Singapore Totalisator Board between 1988 and 199), Director of Gateway Technologies Services Pte.
+After retirement from politics, Goh continued to be active in public life, serving as Deputy Chairman of GIC between 1981 and 1994, Economic Adviser to the State Council of the People's Republic of China on Coastal Development and Adviser on Tourism in 1985, Deputy Chairman of the Monetary Authority of Singapore between 1985 and 1992, Chairman of the Singapore Totalisator Board between 1988 and 1990, Director of Gateway Technologies Services Pte.
 Ltd. from 1991 onward, Adviser to the United Overseas Bank Group from 1993 onward, Chairman of N. M. Rothschild & Sons (Singapore) Ltd. from 1994 onward, and Vice-Chairman of Hong Leong Asia Ltd. from 1995 onward.

 Goh was also Chairman of the Board of Governors of the Institute of East Asian Philosophies between 1983 and 1992, which was founded to study Confucianism.
 The institute later turned its focus on China's political and economic development, renaming itself the Institute of East Asian Political Economy, and Goh continued as Executive Chairman and Chairman of the Board of Governors until 1995.
 In April 1997, the institute was reconstituted as the East Asian Institute, an autonomous research organisation under the auspices of the National University of Singapore.